-The work study program is a program designed to help undergraduate day students in meeting educational and personal expenses.
+The student employment program is a program designed to help undergraduate day students in meeting educational and personal expenses.
 It helps students gain valuable work experience that they will later use throughout their career.

-To qualify for work study, students must be a minimum of half time status, maintain a cumulative GPA of 2.0 and be a US Citizen, permanent resident or eligible non-citizen.
+To qualify for student employment, students must be a minimum of half time status, maintain a cumulative GPA of 2.0 and be a US Citizen, permanent resident or eligible non-citizen.

 Students earn minimum wage at $7.25/hour.
 Hours worked = hours paid.
 There is no compensation for sick, vacation or snow days.
 Students can either receive a bi-weekly paycheck or enroll in Direct Deposit by filling out the Direct Deposit form and turning it into the Payroll Office.

-Students working for the first time must complete an I9 and W4 with the Office of Human Resources once they have been offered a position and have completed a contract with their supervisor.
+Students working for the first time must complete an I9 and W4 with the Office of Human Resources once they have been offered a position.
 Please refer to the link below for acceptable documents needed to complete your I9.
 These documents need to be originals and cannot be expired.
 You must present one thing from LIST A OR one thing from LIST B AND one thing from LIST C.

 Acceptable I9 Documents

 Students must also complete the Student Employment Contract and Confidentiality Agreement .

 Students should review the Work Study Employee Handbook and Sexual Harassment Policy.